Nefti-sama/sphinx-docx/docs/source/docprops.rst

    * companyPhone
    * publishDate

-The value of "publishDate" property must be a ``date`` or ``datetime`` object, or a string formatted by one of the above formats.
+The value of "publishDate" must be a ``date`` or ``datetime`` object, or a string in one of the formats above.

-The other keys are used as custom properties.
-The value of custom properties must be an integer, float, string, bool, or ``datetime`` object.
+Every other key becomes a custom property.
+Its value must be an integer, float, string, bool, or ``datetime`` object.

 .. rubric:: Citations